Suspected suicide bombing at Indonesian church wounds 14 people | Law-Order

 Suspected suicide bombing at Indonesian church wounds 14 people

-Two suspected suicide bombers blew themselves up outside a Catholic church in the Indonesian city of Makassar on Sunday, wounding fourteen people on the first day of the Easter Holy Week, the country's national police said.
-The congregation had been inside the church on the island of Sulawesi at the time of the explosion, police said, just as the mass was ending.
+Two suspected suicide bombers attacked a Catholic church in the Indonesian city of Makassar on Sunday, wounding fourteen people on the first day of the Easter Holy Week, officials said.
+The congregation was concluding their mass inside the church on the island of Sulawesi when the attackers detonated at least one device outside, police said.
+The two suspects were the only fatalities.

-Local police had previously said the bomber had acted alone.
+"I strongly condemn this act of terrorism and I have ordered the police chief to thoroughly investigate the perpetrators' networks and tear down the networks to their roots," President Joko Widodo said in an online broadcast following the attack.
 Authorities were looking into which radical networks the bombers came from and whether the attack was linked to recent arrests of suspected militants, national police spokesman Argo Yuwono said.

 "Whatever the motive is, this act isn't justified by any religion because it harms not just one person but others, too," Yaqut Cholil Qoumas, Indonesia's religious affairs minister, said in a statement.
 Gomar Gultom, head of the Indonesian Council of Churches, described the attack as a "cruel incident" as Christians were celebrating Palm Sunday, and urged people to remain calm and trust the authorities.

 Indonesia's deadliest Islamist militant attack took place on the tourist island of Bali in 2002, when bombers killed 202 people, most of them foreign tourists.
 In subsequent years, security forces in Indonesia scored some major successes in tackling militancy, but more recently there has been a resurgence of militant violence.
-(Additional reporting by Stanley Widianto; Writing by Fransiska Nangoy; Editing by Matthew Tostevin and Stephen Coates)
+(Additional reporting by Fransiska Nangoy and Nilufar Rizki; Editing by Matthew Tostevin and Stephen Coates)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)